-66. At the end of their final exam, 550 students answered an additional question in which they rated their instructor's teaching effectiveness, with the following results.
+66. At the end of their final exam, 550 students answered an additional question in which they rated the teaching effectiveness of their instructor, with the following results.

-Student's Ra ting of Instructor
+Student Rating of Instructor

-Student's
+Student

 Final Grade Very or Somewhat Effective Very or Somewhat Ineffective

 A 190 85

 В 75 120

 С 20 17

 D 9 18

 F 1 15